 Dr. Sophie Karp is a Licensed Psychologist in Brooklyn Heights.
 She is particularly passionate about working with young adults with a history of trauma and has a strong background in university counseling centers, including at Fordham University.
 The majority of her clients are in their 20s and 30s and are struggling with trauma histories, anxiety, and depression.
-She's also a culturally competent and LGBTQ-friendly provider.
+She's also a culturally responsive and LGBTQ-affirming provider.

 Dr. Karp's background spans a variety of settings over the past 10 years, including working with diverse clients in community mental health centers, hospitals, and university counseling centers.
 She is passionate about working with clients to understand the impact of culture and identity on their mental and emotional health.
 Dr. Karp takes a relational psychodynamic approach to therapy, noting the influence of early caregiver relationships and the way that these experiences shaped her clients.